fltk-rs/fltk-rs/README.md

 ## Features

 The following are the features offered by the crate:
+- use-ninja: Uses the ninja build system for a faster build, especially on Windows.
 - no-pango: Build without pango support on Linux/BSD, if rtl/cjk font support is not needed.
 - fltk-bundled: Support for bundled versions of cfltk and fltk on selected platforms (requires curl and tar)
 - enable-glwindow: Support for drawing using OpenGL functions.